-Rotary District 9210 is the most affected district, covering Malawi, Mozambique and Zimbabwe.
-Our ShelterBox team met with the 9210 District Governor Hutchson Mthinda and Past District Governor Stallard Mpata, both from the Rotary Club of Lilongwe, to discuss plans.
+Rotary District 9210 was the most affected district, covering Malawi, Mozambique and Zimbabwe.
+Our ShelterBox team met with the 9210 District Governor Hutchson Mthinda and Past District Governor Stallard Mpata, both from the Rotary Club of Lilongwe, to plan the response.

-To assess damage to homes and understand what support families will need for recovery as the floodwaters recede, we have also been in touch with the Rotary Club of Limbe in southern Malawi.
-This club has supported a previous ShelterBox response to flooding in 2015.
+We were also in touch with the Rotary Club of Limbe in southern Malawi, which supported a previous ShelterBox response to flooding in 2015.

 Since ShelterBox was founded, we have grown from one club’s adopted project to Rotary International’s only Project Partner in disaster relief.
 Rotary helps us go further, support more people and access areas that would otherwise be impossible to reach.